rmbozhko/promova-test-task/README.md

 Startup instructions:

+### Data validation using OpenAI
+In order to validate the creation and update of posts against [OpenAI moderations endpoint](https://platform.openai.com/docs/api-reference/moderations/create?lang=curl) the `OPENAI_API_KEY` environment variable should be set.

 ### Project assembly
 To build and run REST microservice, run `make server`.
 Pay attention that the instance of PostgreSQL database running on port 5432 with database called `promova_test_task` should be created.